PNC-SRE-Capstone-Team/SRE-Capstone/README.md

 ```

 #### Summary Builder
-The summary builder is the function that ingests the mongo logs and tabulates the data into the 5 minute summaries.
+The summary builder is the function that ingests the Mongo logs and tabulates the data into the 5 minute summaries.
 We decided on building summaries for 2 tables, one for all transaction summaries and another for only fraud transactions.
-Most fields were simply tablulated, for example we counted how many transactions came from each country, but for transaction amounts we found it would be more effective to average it.
+Most fields were simply tabulated, for example we counted how many transactions came from each country, but for transaction amounts we found it would be more effective to average it.

 The base summary builder python creates the dictionaries that will store our data and sends it to the counting function before converting the dictionaries to JSON and shipping it to the SQL query builder.
 ```python